 Grassroots candidates, once completing the programme, will gain necessary insight and a plethora of skills to equip them for building a strong legal career.

-Applications are open until Monday 5 July and more details on how to apply can be found here.
+Applications are open until Monday 5 July and more details on how to apply can be found on the BSN website.

 To apply, applicants must meet the following criteria:

 - from Black backgrounds (i.e. Black African, black African Caribbean, mixed-race black African or mixed-race black African Caribbean backgrounds)

 - from “non-traditional” or “less advantaged” backgrounds (see below for more details on this)